fenicXs/Sorghum-Crop-Disease-Detection-and-Segmentation-system-for-damage-severity-estimation/README.md

 # Crop Disease Detection and Segmentation for damage severity estimation

-## Crop Disease Detection using YOLOv8 and YOLOv11
+## Crop Disease Detection using YOLO (v8, v11 & v12)
-### Description
-This project focuses on **crop disease detection** leveraging **YOLOv8** and **YOLOv11** for object detection.
+This project focuses on **crop disease detection** leveraging **YOLOv8**, **YOLOv11** and **YOLOv12** for object detection.
 The goal is to accurately detect and classify diseases in crops based on images.
-The dataset was annotated using the **Roboflow** platform, and the model was trained and deployed for high-performance inference on custom datasets.
+The dataset was annotated using the **Roboflow** platform, and the model was trained and deployed for high-performance inference on custom dataset.

 ![](https://github.com/fenicXs/Crop-Disease-Detection-system/blob/386f4dc02ee16484932c79bf22a654d36f582070/predict.jpg)